CBA Immigration Law Conference - Agenda

 9.3 – From Fear to Freedom: Advanced Topics in Refugee Advocacy

 The ripple effects of policy changes in the United States are significantly impacting refugee practice in Canada, creating new complexities and challenges for advocates.
 This advanced session delves into the nuanced and evolving landscape of refugee claims, equipping experienced practitioners with the tools and strategies needed to address these emerging issues effectively.
-The session will examine complex refugee claims, including those involving ministerial intervention, exclusion, Indigenous refugee advocacy, and address unique challenges and considerations for supporting Indigenous individuals seeking refuge.
+The session will examine complex refugee claims, including those involving ministerial intervention and exclusion.
 Additionally, the session will explore the broader impact of recent Canadian policy changes on the processing of refugee applications, shedding light on procedural adjustments and their implications for both clients and advocates.
 Participants will gain practical strategies to tackle these multifaceted challenges, with a focus on fostering resilience and empowering refugees to move from fear to freedom.
 Whether you're navigating cross-border complexities, advocating for marginalized populations, or addressing delays in processing, this session offers the insights and guidance necessary to support refugees through the most challenging aspects of their journey.

 9.4 – The Mobility Matrix: Decoding IMP Work Permit Changes